-We have granted the underwriters an option for a period of up to 30 days from the date of this prospectus supplement to purchase up to additional shares of common stock at the public offering price less the underwriting discounts and commissions to cover overallotments, if any.
+We have granted the underwriters an option for a period of up to 30 days from the date of this prospectus supplement to purchase up to \$7,500,000 of additional shares of common stock at the public offering price less the underwriting discounts and commissions.

 INVESTING IN OUR COMMON STOCK INVOLVES RISK.
-SEE "RISK FACTORS" BEGINNING ON PAGE S-7.
+SEE "RISK FACTORS" BEGINNING ON PAGE S-11.